540co/govalert/README.md

 ...
 ```

-Running the same query with the `mock` param applied will return the same filters applied to mock data: `<base_url>/contracts/incoming_webhook/contracts?secret=<app-secret>&ugc=IAC063&mock=1`.

 ### /alerts
-_Get the most recent weather alerts from the National Weather Service, scoped down to basic information._
+_Get the most recent weather alerts from the National Weather Service, scoped down to relevant information._

 Querying the `/alerts` endpoint presents a simplified asset collection parsed from the records returned by the NWS's own APIs (e.g. `https://api.weather.gov/alerts/active`).
-The NWS returns a good amount of quality data, but it's more than is necessary for this application to consume, and passing all of that on to the front end of a client would slow down processing and be cumbersome to intepret for future development.
+The NWS returns a large amount of quality data, more than is necessary for this application to consume.

 You can read more about the NWS APIs [in their documentation](https://forecast-v3.weather.gov/documentation?redirect=legacy).

-The `/alerts` API pares down that data to the impacted location(s), the active dates, and some fundamental information describing the weather event.
+The `/alerts` API pares down that data to indicating the impacted location(s), the dates over which the alerts are active, and some fundamental information describing the weather event.

 To make a query on this endpoint, no additional parameter is necessary.
 Simply run a call like the following:
-`<base-url>/weather/incoming_webhook/alerts?secret=<app-secret>`.
+`<base-url>/weather/incoming_webhook/alerts.

 Such a call would return a dataset looking something like this:
 ```